Table of Contents

 Take Notes by Hand

 Some of the most genius students I’ve encountered often used to take notes in class.
-This allowed them to easily remember what the topic was about and what the key points were.
+This allowed them to remember the key points of class discussions easily.

 Use Mnemonic Devices

-Mnemonic devices like rhymes or songs are memory aids that help remember information.
-You will find a massive use of this among chemists and med students.
-They use this to link up and memorize key chemical components or body parts.
+Mnemonic devices, such as rhymes and songs, are memory aids that assist you to remember information. as Chemists and medical students utilize this to link up and memorize key chemical components and body parts, respectively.

 You can also use this to learn your topics.
-You can come up with personal abbreviations, or you can use your fingers or knuckles to create a mnemonic device.
-Just like many people use their knuckles & the gaps in between to remember the total days of the 12 months.
+Come up with personal abbreviations, or use your fingers or knuckles to devise mnemonics.
+For example, many people count the days of the year by utilizing their knuckles and the spaces between them.

 Tip – 7: Find a Study Buddy or Group

-Studying with others can be helpful for staying motivated and getting feedback on difficult concepts.
-This is extremely helpful as healthy competition can help you explore new grounds and also help you to learn from others.
+Having a study partner can help keep you motivated and provide insights when you’re struggling with a concept..
+This is valuable as healthy competition can help you explore new grounds and learn from others.

 • Ask classmates or friends

 You are not the only one who is aiming for the top.
-So, ask classmates or friends if they would like to form a study group.
+Therefore, ask your classmates or friends if they would like to form a study group.

 Having a study group will encourage peer discussions.
-This is extremely helpful as you will be able to learn from the perspective of your friends as well.
+This allows you to learn from the perspective of your friends.

-And in my experience, friends & classmates can be one of the best teachers in the world because we can open up to them completely.
+In my experience, friends & classmates are one of the best teachers because you can open up to them completely.
 You can also teach your study groups.
 This way, you all benefit from one another.

 • Join online forums or groups